 Prior to submission, authors should carefully check the Ethical guidelines document available here.

-Manuscript Submission.
 Experimental Dermatology is only accepting manuscripts electronically via an online submission site,

 Experimental Dermatology employs a plagiarism detection system.
 By submitting your manuscript to this journal you accept that your manuscript may be screened for plagiarism against previously published works.